lovo-h/dun_gen/README.md

 ### Installation Instructions
-#### Linux/OSX:
-In your terminal, run:
-`sudo apt-get install python-pygame`

-#### Windows:
+#### Installing Python and Pygame:
+1. Download and install Python 2.7.8: https://www.python.org/downloads/release/python-278/
-Download and install PyGame.
-Can be found here: http://pygame.org/download.shtml
+2. Download and install PyGame 1.9: http://pygame.org/download.shtml

 ### Running The Game: Dun-Gen
-In your terminal, type:
+1. In your terminal, type: `python /path/to/dun_gen/main.py`
-`python /path/to/dun_gen/main.py`
+  * Or you can use your favorite IDE.